poloey/11_feni_oct_4/readme.md

 kayes_id.innerHTML = content;
 ~~~

-Here Insted of manually extracting value from array I have used `for` loop.
+Here Insted of manually extracting value from array, we dynamically extract array value using `for` loop.
 Which will iterate 3 times.
 Here we told to `for loop` to iterate 3 times for getting output value 0, 1, 2.
 When our array length is increased we have to increse condition manually.
 Which is not efficient.
 So we can refactor our `for` loop using `array.length` helper.

 ~~~js